Robert-van-Engelen/lisp/README.md

       return T(t) == NIL ? nil : car(t);
     }

 Note that `push` protects the list of bindings pointed to by `p`.
 The bindings `*e` passed to `f_let` are already protected by the interpreter, but the pairs we add to the front of the list using the `pair` function won't be protected when `eval` is called.
-We protect `p = push(*e)` and we update stack cell `*p` to protect the new bindings added to the list.
+We create a protected cell on the stack pointed to by `p` and initialized to `*e` with `p = push(*e)`.
+We later update stack cell `*p` to protect the new bindings added to the list.
 While the arguments to `cons` and `pair` are automatically protected by these functions, this does not suffice to protect the list when `eval` is called and thus requires protecting `*p`.

 Note that there is more going on here.
 Because the `let` forms support tail-recursive calls, we return the expression `car(t)` to evaluate next by the interpreter in its evaluation loop.
 Before we return, the scope `*e` is extended to `*p` with the local bindings.